openbmc/docs/designs/psu-monitoring.md

 STATUS_MFR_SPECIFIC and any other "MFR" command.

 ## Proposed Design
-The proposal is to create a single new power supply application in some new OpenBMC repository, such as `phosphor-power-monitor`.
+The proposal is to create a single new power supply application in the OpenBMC [phosphor-power][6] repository.
 The application would be written in C++17.

 Upon startup, the power supply application would be passed a parameter consisting of the location of some kind of configuration file, some JSON format